Your Social Anxiety And Awkwardness Are Not Your Fault

 It's not your fault if you went through a difficult childhood experience that disrupted your social development

-For example, if a child's parent suddenly passes away when they're twelve, they may be so shocked and grief stricken that they withdraw from their peers and miss a year or two of social experience.
+For example, if a child's mother suddenly passes away, they may be so shocked and grief stricken that they withdraw from their peers and miss a year or two of social experience.
 Years later they may still feel a step or two behind everyone in their people skills.

 It's not your fault if you had anxious, awkward, or overprotective parents who instilled an unhelpful social style in you

 Maybe your dad had social anxiety and unintentionally modelled for you that other people were scary, and that avoidance was an acceptable response to feeling nervous.
-Or maybe your Mom could be tactless and abrasive, and that became your default way of talking to people.
-As a kid you just absorb the lessons your parents teach you, and have nothing better to compare them to.
+Or maybe your mom could be tactless and abrasive, and that became your default way of talking to people.
+As a kid you just absorb many of the lessons your parents teach you, and have nothing better to compare them to.

 Whatever combination of factors affected your genes or childhood, you didn't choose any of them.
 You didn't ask to be the kid who was quiet and cautious since they were a toddler.
 You didn't ask to have an emotionally abusive family who shredded your self-esteem.
 You didn't ask to have parents who couldn't afford to buy you the newest clothes, and so you got picked on for being poor.
 I could go on and on with these examples.